Complex Arrhythmia Ablation Program

 Rein in stress.
 Anger and anxiety can cause an uptick in heart rate and make AFib worse.
 Look for ways to relax whether it’s walking, spending time with friends and family, meditation or yoga.
 Sometimes hearing from others can be a good way to relieve stress.
 If you are feeling overwhelmed, you may want to consider joining a support group like the American Heart Association’s My AFib Experience®.

-Be smart about coffee, alcohol and smoking.
-Cut back on or avoid caffeine and alcohol.
-These can act as stimulants and affect your heart rate.
-If you smoke, you know the drill by now… quitting is one of the best things you can do for your health.
+Be smart about caffeine, alcohol and smoking.
+Cut back on or avoid alcohol, which is a very strong trigger for AFib.
+Researchers have not clearly linked caffeine to AFib, but it’s safest to be reasonable with the amount of caffeine you consume, regardless of the source.
+If you smoke, you know the drill by now … quitting is one of the best things you can do for your health.
 If you need help quitting, talk to your healthcare team.

-Get enough ZZZZ’s.
-Up to half of those with AFib don’t sleep well due to sleep apnea — multiple mini-awakenings caused by irregular breathing.
-If you aren’t getting six to eight hours a night, let your doctor know.
+Get enough zzzzs.
+More than half of those with AFib don’t sleep well due to sleep apnea — multiple mini-awakenings caused by irregular breathing.
+Signs of sleep apnea include loud snoring, irregular breathing at night, fatigue and the need to take naps during the day.
+If you have any of these symptoms, talk with your healthcare provider.

 If you’re experiencing rhythm disorder symptoms, you likely have many questions.
 Our heart rhythm specialists work closely with your referring physician to ensure the quality, ease and safety of your Stony Brook experience.
-For an in-person or telehealth appointment, please call (631) 44-HEART (444-3278).
+For an appointment with a heart rhythm specialist, call (631) 44-HEART (444-3278) or heart.stonybrookmedicine.edu.